VBog/Bg-Bible-References/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-...will highlight references to Bible text with links to site "The Alphabet of Faith" and interpretation on site of Optina Pustyn.
+...will highlight the Bible references with links to the Bible text and interpretation of the Holy Fathers.

 == Description ==